 6 WATERBORNE PATHOGENS THAT GIVE RISE TO INFECTIONS

 Catheters are a common feature in hospitals, particularly for patients on dialysis or undergoing chemotherapy.
 These devices can be inserted in the body through the skin or an opening in the body.
-The exposed area after the needle penetrates the skin is prone to various water and airborne infections.
-Of the two, water is the more significant risk as it can enter the bloodstream which can result in infections and worst case scenario sepsis (a potentially life-threatening condition caused by the body's response to an infection).
+The exposed area after the needle penetrates the skin is prone to various waterborne pathogens and airborne infections.
+Of the two, contaminated water is the more significant risk as it can enter the bloodstream which can result in infections and, in the worst case scenario, sepsis (a potentially life-threatening condition caused by the body's response to an infection).

-As a shield to help you reduce the risk of infection from waterborne bacteria, products like waterproof PICC line protectors are manufactured to keep the catheter site dry and free from germs.
+As a shield to help you reduce the risk of infection from waterborne pathogens, products like waterproof PICC line protectors are manufactured to keep the catheter site dry and free from germs.

-Here are six waterborne pathogens that are prone to spread infections:
+Here are six waterborne pathogens that are prone to spread waterborne infections:

 Cryptosporidium